EmergeTools/emerge-android/snapshots/README.md

 }
 ```

-_Each `name` must be unique as it's used as the primary key for saving & diffing._
+_Each `name` parameter must be unique as it's used as the primary key for saving & diffing._

 ## Gradle plugin

-The Emerge Gradle plugin provides a simple task to generate snapshots locally for snapshot tests.
+The Emerge Gradle plugin provides a task to generate snapshots locally for snapshot tests.
 Add the Emerge gradle plugin to your top-level build.gradle(.kts) file:

 ```kotlin